 Manufacturing Safety Alliance of BC

-Ergonomics is the scientific discipline focused on designing and arranging environments, products, and systems to fit the capabilities and needs of people.
-It aims to optimize human well-being, comfort, and performance by reducing physical and mental stress.
-By considering factors such as posture, movement, and the interaction between humans and their surroundings, ergonomics seeks to enhance efficiency, safety, and overall user satisfaction.
+Ergonomics and human factors are the scientific disciplines focused on designing and arranging environments, products, and systems to fit the capabilities and needs of people.
+Ergonomic design optimizes well-being, comfort, and performance by reducing physical and mental stress.
+By considering factors such as posture, movement, and the interaction between humans and their surroundings, ergonomics enhances efficiency, safety, and overall worker wellbeing.
+It's a key factor in the prevention of workplace injuries and chronic pain.

 Basic Training